10 NPS Alternatives to Help You Better Understand Customer Behaviors

 What Is NPS 3.0?

-The original creator of the Net Promoter Score, Fred Reichheld, recently developed the NPS 3.0 to address the misuse and misunderstanding of the original NPS.
-The upgraded NPS 3.0 urges brands to consider a metric complementary to NPS called “earned growth rate”.
+The original creator of the Net Promoter Score, Fred Reichheld, developed NPS 3.0 to address the misuse and misunderstanding of the original NPS.
+The upgraded NPS 3.0 urges brands to consider a complementary metric, “earned growth rate.”
 This metric uses actual business results to highlight the quality and profitability of a brand’s growth when that growth is derived from an engaged customer base.
-It compares “earned customers” with their counterparts, “bought customers,” and highlights the amount of growth that comes from the former instead of the latter.
+It compares “earned customers” with their counterparts, “bought customers,” and highlights the growth that comes from the former rather than the latter.

-But rather than rely on the potentially biased sample of customers who respond to NPS surveys, earned growth is based on the specific, measured revenues from all existing customers.
-NPS 3.0 is far more resistant to gaming, coaching, pleading, and the response biases associated with the results of non-anonymized NPS surveys.
+Rather than relying on the potentially biased sample of customers who respond to NPS surveys, earned growth is based on the specific, measured revenues from all existing customers.
+NPS 3.0 is far more resistant to gaming, coaching, and response biases associated with non-anonymized NPS surveys.

-NPS 3.0 is far more comprehensive than its older counterpart, but it is still stronger when supplemented by one or more of the metrics recommended in this article.
-The more data you have on customer behavior and sentiment, the more strategic you can be about improving your product and increasing customer retention and value.
+NPS 3.0 is far more comprehensive than its older counterpart, but it is still stronger when supplemented by one or more of the behavioral metrics recommended in this article.
+The more data you have on customer behavior and sentiment, the more strategically you can improve your product and increase customer retention and value.